andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 ## ✅ Current Status (as of latest commit)
 - Strapi CMS is running with all content types (Article, Report, Gallery) and public API access.
 - Next.js frontend is running and connected to Strapi.
+- **New aviation blog homepage** with hero section and latest content showcase.
+- **Navigation component** added to layout for easy site navigation.
 - Articles list page (`/articles`) is fully functional with pagination and image rendering.
 - **Galleries list page (`/galleries`) is fully functional with pagination and image rendering.**
 - **Reports list page (`/reports`) is fully functional with pagination and image rendering.**